Hudson Valley Prenuptial Agreement Lawyers

 What Are the Benefits of a Prenuptial Agreement?

 A prenup enables you to protect both parties entering into the agreement.
+The pros of a prenuptial agreement for both partners include the following:

-• Establishes provisions for what happens to your property if you file for a divorce and set parameters for how to handle property throughout your marriage.
+- Establishes provisions for what happens to your property if you file for divorce and set parameters for how to handle property throughout your marriage.
 For example, many couples join their bank accounts when they get married.
 As a result, their income (and their debts) become marital property, which means it gets divided equitably among the parties in the event of a divorce.
 However, you can use a prenup to specify that your assets and liabilities remain separate post-marriage.
 Negotiating these points ahead of time, including spousal support and property division, can save you a lot of time and money.
 Divorce lawyers charge by the hour, so the less time your divorce takes, the better.

-• Protects your future financial stability.
+- Protects your future financial stability.
 For example, you can specify in your prenup that any liabilities you accrue due to investments you make (or debts you bring with you into the marriage) remain yours and yours alone.
 That prevents your partner from taking the fall for some of those liabilities if you end up getting divorced or separated.

-• Protects your business.
+- Protects your business.
 If you are a business owner or have interests in one, you can ensure your business is included in separate property.
 In the event of a divorce, you won’t have to worry about losing full ownership or interest in your business.
 In some cases, your business associates may require you to have a prenup for this very reason.

-• You both engage in open, honest communication.
+- You both engage in open, honest communication.
 You and your partner will likely discuss your spending habits, future financial plans, debts, and more.
 While these are difficult topics to discuss, having tough conversations now can help improve your relationship and communication with one another for years down the road.

 In this way, many married couples find that getting a prenup actually makes their relationship stronger.
 Getting a prenup enables you to discuss important topics with your soon-to-be-spouse, like how you want to handle your assets and liabilities, that you may otherwise be tempted to put off.

-How Our Prenup Attorneys Can Help
+How Our Prenuptial Agreement Attorneys Can Help

 At Letterio & Haug, LLP, our team can work with you and your partner to:

-• Draft an enforceable prenuptial agreement
+- Draft an enforceable prenuptial agreement

-• Ensure your prenup includes conditions that protect both parties
+- Ensure your prenup includes conditions that protect both parties

-• Update the terms of your prenup as your circumstances change
+- Update the terms of your prenup as your circumstances change

-• Answer any questions you have concerning your agreement
+- Answer any questions you have concerning your agreement

 Contact Letterio & Haug, LLP online or call (845) 203-0997 to request a consultation with a prenuptial agreement attorney in New York.